Pink-Crab/Perique-Boilerplate_basic/README.md

 ## File Structure

-This Boilerplate is faily agnostic where and how you structure your code.
+This Boilerplate is fairly agnostic where and how you structure your code.
 Out of the box, this Boilerplate is set up with the following assumptions

 ```bash
 | /.github           # Holds the github actions files, should not be moved!